rlfbckr/stptb/eagle/README.md

 ## Pre/Requirements:

-1. Participants should have **good/solid** knowledge in electronics and fundamentals laws incl. making schematic, soldering.
+1. Participants should have **good/solid** knowledge in electronics and fundamentals electric laws incl. reading schematic, soldering.
 (At leased you should have already made **some** circuits on breadboards or with perfboard ).
 2. It could be helpful to have already a **little** project in mind.
 3. Please install the free/educational version of  **EAGLE** form from here the autodesk website.
 (It's now strangly bundeled with Fursion 360.
 Look for educational licence )
 5. A **three button** mouse incl. **wheel** is **very** helpful!